cvicens/atomic-fruit-service/quarkus-meetup.md

 quarkus.kubernetes.deployment-target=openshift,knative
 ```

-And this properties to change the
+And this properties to tune the Knative deployment.

+> **WARNING:** If you have changed the by default value for PROJECT_NAME change this line below accordingly!

 ```properties
 # Knative